 Jesus, greater than the Law and the Prophets.
 Jesus, the dearly loved Son of God.
 Jesus, the One to whom they should listen.
-This had to have had a profound impact on all three of the disciples.
+This had to have had a profound impact on the disciples.
 (How could it not?)

 As they went back down the mountain, he told them not to tell anyone what they had seen until the Son of Man had risen from the dead.
 So they kept it to themselves, but they often asked each other what he meant by “rising from the dead.”
 (Mark 9:9-10)

 Again, Jesus returns to the topic of His impending death and resurrection.
 He speaks of the resurrection with absolute confidence, instructing His disciples to keep quiet about what they’d just seen until afterwards.
 The disciples obeyed, although as Mark tells us, they “often” asked each other what He meant.
 You can imagine the three of them having a clandestine discussion among themselves, furtive glances in all directions to ensure none of the other disciples overheard them.

 It must have been difficult to reconcile the transfigured Jesus — talking with and yet superior to both Moses (Law) and Elijah (Prophets) — with the disturbing idea of “rising from the dead”, because in order to rise, that meant Jesus would first have to die.
 Jesus transfigured gave all the indications of triumph.

 Death and triumph are not normally mentioned in the same breath.